josephGZC/binary_atmospheric_nucleation/README.md

 Radial analysis of the water/1-butanol system reveals alternating regions of high water and 1-butanol concentration, indicated by the alternating bluish and reddish regions in the heatmap (Fig. [8](#anchor-F8)).
 The cluster snapshots clarify this observation as it shows that a simple core-shell structure is observed at the initial stages of nucleation, with water (blue spheres) at the core and 1-butanol (yellow spheres) at the surface (Fig. [9](#anchor-F9)).
 Over time, another layer of butanol and water is configured, resulting in butanol-water-butanol-water layering.
 At the later stages, another layer of water-butanol is formed again (Fig. [9](#anchor-F9)).

-[Wagner and Strey (2001)](https://doi.org/10.1021/jp011460x) previously explored the nucleation of water-$n$-nonane with the expansion pulse method \cite{wagner2001two}.
+[Wagner and Strey (2001)](https://doi.org/10.1021/jp011460x) previously explored the nucleation of water/nonane with the expansion pulse method.
 They observed a two-pathway nucleation mechanism, which suggests that both species nucleate independently in a unary manner.
 This is attributed to the pronounced miscibility gap between the two molecules.
 It was proposed that, in a system composed of an immiscible pair, it is likely for heterogeneous-like nucleation to occur, whereby the first species to nucleate serves as a substrate for the nucleation of the other.
-This hypothesis is supported by our observations, with radial analysis showing deep blue and red hue at the heatmap at all time steps (Fig.~\ref{fig:radial_wn}).
+This hypothesis is supported by our observations, with radial analysis showing deep blue and red hue at the heatmap at all time steps (Fig. [S5](#https://github.com/user-attachments/assets/bcc138ad-3b46-411a-a280-11c895e016a9)).
 Visually, a lens-on-sphere\cite{obeidat2015scattering} structure was observed, consisting of a large central $n$-nonane cluster to which are adsorbed several independent water clusters (Fig.~\ref{fig:snapshot_wn}a-c).
 The cross-section confirms the RDP analysis as no mixing is observed, and each individual structure is either pure $n$-nonane or pure water (Fig.~\ref{fig:snapshot_wn}d-f).
 These results are in agreement with earlier studies, which report a pronounced miscibility gap between water and $n$-nonane \cite{wagner2001two,chen2003simulating}.

 <a name="anchor-F6"></a>
 <p align="center" width="100%">